What’s Wrong With Honey?

 3. Bees naturally pollinate flowers.

-Bees play an essential role in pollinating plants, which is necessary for plant reproduction.
+Bees, flies, beetles, and other insects play an essential role in pollinating plants, which is necessary for plant reproduction.
+Commercially imported honeybees take habitat and food away from native pollinators and put them in danger of extinction. 🌻

 4. Bees need their honey.

-Honey helps bees survive the winter, as it’s made with specific nutrients that are essential for their survival.
+Honey helps bees get through the winter, as it’s made with specific nutrients that are essential for their survival. 🍯

 5. Honey is sold for profit.